Content

 Diabetes and hair loss can both be scary experiences — and experiencing them at the same time might feel overwhelming.
 Fortunately, there are treatments for both conditions.

-Here’s what to keep in mind about weight loss drugs and hair loss:
+Does semaglutide cause hair loss?
+Is Ozempic hair loss a thing?
+Here’s what to keep in mind about weight loss drugs like Ozempic and hair loss:

 Ozempic isn’t associated with hair loss.
-But clinical trials have found that Wegovy, which also contains semaglutide, carries a small risk of hair loss.
+However, research has found that Wegovy, Zepbound, and Mounjaro may carry a small risk of hair loss.

 Hair loss can be caused by diabetes or rapid weight loss.
 Since semaglutide is used to treat diabetes and may cause rapid weight loss, that might explain the potential link between Ozempic and hair loss.